Is this page helpful?

 Member ID (2 bytes) |

-Key content (8 bytes) |
+Key (8 bytes) |

-Unlocking method (2 bytes) |
+Unlocking methods (2 bytes) |

 Channel ID (2 bytes) |

-0x00: lock 0x01: unlock |
+0x00: Lock.
+0x01: Unlock. |

 Member ID (2 bytes) |